hansonchar/common-lisp/concepts/date-time/about.md

 - *seconds*: an integer between 0 and 59
 - *minutes*: an integer between 0 and 59
 - *hour*: an integer between 0 and 23
-- *date*: an integer between 1 and 31 (upper limit actually depends upon month and year obviously)
+- *day-of-month*: an integer between 1 and 31 (upper limit actually depends upon month and year obviously)
 - *month*: an integer between 1 and 12
 - *year*: an integer indicating the year.
 - *day of week*: an integer between 0 and 6.
 0 means Monday, 1 means Tuesday etc. ...
 6 means Sunday.